bjt-user/Linux/systemd/systemd-nspawn.md

 > systemd-nspawn may be invoked on any directory tree containing an operating system tree,\
 using the --directory= command line option.

+> systemd-nspawn may be invoked directly from the interactive command line \
+or run as system service in the background.

 ## usage

 #### exit container